sarthaksahni1/Live_Paint_OpenCV/README.md

 # Webcam Paint Using OpenCV
-This code helps you track an object-of-interest to draw colored lines on the screen (just like the Paint application but using the webcam, which makes it both awesome and harder to draw simple things).
+This code helps you track an object-of-interest to draw colored lines on the screen (just like the Paint application but using the webcam, which makes it both awesome and harder to draw simple things).<br>

 ![Camera](https://raw.githubusercontent.com/sarthaksahni1/Live_Paint_OpenCV/master/images/Camera.PNG)<br>
 ![Paint](https://raw.githubusercontent.com/sarthaksahni1/Live_Paint_OpenCV/master/images/Paint.png)<br>
 ## Project Description